aaronicsubstances/scalable-ipc/README.md

    - sequence number - 4 bytes
    - error code - 2 bytes

-RESET members
-   - (none besides common ones)

 ## Receive Operation

 Upon receipt of a PDU,

-  * validate opcode.
+  * Validate opcode.
   * Validate protocol version.
-  * Validate session id.
-If opcode is header or data, reply with reset pdu.
-  * Validate timestamp, unless timestamp is not a positive value or opcode is reset.
+  * Validate timestamp, unless timestamp is not a positive value.
 Only accept timestamps which differ from current time by less than time to wait.
-  * Look in processed transfers for given message id.
+  * Look in processed transfers for given message id and remote endpoint.
 If found, reply data pdus and ignore the rest.
   * Remainder of processing depends on opcode.

 For header pdu,
-  * Look in incoming transfers for given message id. if incoming transfer is already present, then discard. unless expected seq number is 0, in which case reply with header_ack.
+  * Look in incoming transfers for given message id and source endpoint. if incoming transfer is already present, then discard. unless expected seq number is 0, in which case reply with header_ack.
   * Validate total data transfer length.
 Must be positive. reply with message_too_large error pdu if needed.
   * Check if there is space to accept incoming transfer. reply with out_of_space error pdu if needed.
+  * Validate message destination id against owner id. if invalid, reply with invalid_dest_id error pdu.
   * else no error so
   * respond with header_ack. ignore send error.
   * create incoming transfer for message id, and make expected seq number of subsequent data pdu 0.
   * set receive data timeout.

 For data pdu,
-  * Look in incoming transfers for given message id.
+  * Look in incoming transfers for given message id and source endpoint.
   * validate seq number.
 For invalid case where seq number is the previous one, end by replying with data_ack with previous seq number.
   * respond with overflow error pdu if addition of data pdu will cause already accumulated data to overflow.